gonstoll/flickr/README.md

-# Flick It, by Gonzalo Stoll
+# flickit, by Gonzalo Stoll
 Demo app of a Flickr photo fetcher with a search form.

 ## Available Scripts